Get a free, no obligation personal loan quote with rates as low as 9.90%

-Investing can take many forms, and money market funds offer just one of the plethora of investment vehicles Canadians can park their capital in.
-Money market funds are best suited for those looking for a low-risk, short-term investment that offers liquidity.
+Money market funds are just one of the many investment vehicles Canadians can park their capital.
+Money market funds are best suited for those looking for a low-risk, short-term investment with good liquidity.

 Let’s dig deeper into money market funds to help you determine if this is the right avenue to take to invest your money.